d4n3sh/thedaneshproject/content/posts/2009-12-13-google-chrome-for-linux-is-ready.md

   - 925759316

 ---
 Google Chrome for Linux is finally out!!
-It&#8217;s in BETA for now so expect to run into a few bugs here and there.
+It's in BETA for now so expect to run into a few bugs here and there.

 <div id="_mcePaste" style="position: absolute; left: -10000px; top: 7px; width: 1px; height: 1px; overflow-x: hidden; overflow-y: hidden;">
   23 developer builds